oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `run` object:

     - Change the type of the `originalUriBaseIds` property from `object` with `string`-valued properties to `object` with `fileLocation`-valued properties.

-- [Issue #238](https://github.com/oasis-tcs/sarif-spec/issues/238): "objects without property bags"

-    Define a `propertyBag` type and DRY out existing property bags to use it.

-    In every object that does not yet have a property bag:

-    - Add a `properties` property of type `propertyBag`